w3c/wai-curricula/content/designer/forms-design.md

 * identify different uses and intended purposes of form elements
 * identify how using form elements with unintended purposes can cause compatibility issues and cognitive overload
-* evaluate the use of standard versus non-standard form elements and select those which minimize extra work to make them accessible in the implementation phase
+* evaluate the use of standard versus non-standard form elements
+* select form elements that minimize extra work to make them accessible in the implementation phase
 * identify related requirements for developers to write code for form elements that programmatically identifies their intended purpose as well as their current state and value

 ### Teaching Ideas for Topic